hypermodeinc/modusGraph/README.md

 scales with your use case.

 ModusDB is available as a Go package for running in-process, providing low-latency reads, writes, and vector searches.
+We’ve made trade-offs to prioritize speed and simplicity.

 The modus framework is optimized for apps that require sub-second response times.
-We’ve made trade-offs to prioritize speed and simplicity.

-We designed modusDB to augment [modus functions](https://github.com/hypermodeinc/modus) with simple to use data and vector storage.
+ModusDB augments [modus functions](https://github.com/hypermodeinc/modus) with simple to use data and vector storage.
 When paired together, you can build a complete AI semantic search or retrieval-augmented generation (RAG) feature with a single framework.

 ## Quickstart